Jamie Shea: Singer/Songwriter, Keyboards

 Michael has owned three drumsets in his career and all were Christmas gifts from his parents.
 His current drums came down the chimney in 1968.
 The previous set was bright red sparkle, circa 1964.
 His first drums had Disney characters printed on them and were presented when Michael was a mere three years old.
 They had to be discarded by that summer due to the aggressive free-bop-jazz style that he pursued at the time.

 Luckily, Michael's playing mellowed with age so his drums and his family's nerves survived for a bit longer period of time.
 He has played many styles of music through the decades — rock, dixieland, jazz fusion, country, klezmer, soul and gospel.
 But his favorite thing is backing up a female vocalist.
-"They are so hot from behind," he stated at a recent press conference.
 When asked where inspiration is to be found he pointed to the dance floor.
 "I'm doing something right if people dance and don't throw things."
 So true.

 Oscar de la Rosa: Latin Percussion